The birth of Legacy Maverick

 Here are some of Maverick’s best finishes in Legacy events.

-Top finishes with Maverick*
+Top tournament finishes with Legacy Maverick*

 *A continuous work in progress thanks to TC Decks